fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/search/spending_by_subaward_grouped.md

 ## POST

-This endpoint takes award filters and returns a list containing filtered award ids, the number of subawards in each award, the total amount of obligations of all the subawards, and the award unique id.
+This endpoint takes award filters and returns a list containing filtered award ids, the number of subawards in each award, the total amount of obligations of all the subawards, the prime award obligation, the ratio of subaward to the prime award obligation, and the award unique id.

 + Request (application/json)
     + Schema